Volume 7, Issue 1 (2026) J Clinic Care Skill 2026, 7(1): 1-7 | Back to browse issues page

 Rights and permissions

-Background: Nursing students often encounter significant occupational and academic stressors, increasing their susceptibility to suicidal ideation (SI).
-This study investigates the prevalence and associated factors of SI among nursing students in Ardabil, Iran, a region burdened by socioeconomic challenges.
+Aims: Nursing students frequently encounter significant occupational and academic stressors, increasing their susceptibility to suicidal ideation.
+This study investigated the prevalence and associated factors of suicidal ideation among nursing students in Ardabil, Iran, a region facing socioeconomic challenges.

-Methods: A cross-sectional survey was conducted among 256 nursing students at Ardabil University of Medical Sciences between November and December 2024.
-Data were collected using the Beck Scale for Suicidal Ideation (BSSI) and a sociodemographic questionnaire.
-Descriptive and inferential statistics (independent t-tests, ANOVA) were used to analyze associations.
+Instrument & Methods: This cross-sectional survey was conducted among 256 nursing students at Ardabil University of Medical Sciences between November and December 2024.
+Data were collected using the Beck Scale for Suicidal Ideation and a sociodemographic questionnaire.
+Independent t-tests and analysis of variance were employed to analyze associations.

-Conclusion: Nursing students in Ardabil face a high prevalence of SI, with gender, marital status, mental health history, and psychiatric medication use being significant predictors.
-Institutions must prioritize mental health support programs and socioeconomic interventions.
-Future studies should employ longitudinal designs to enhance generalizability.
+Conclusion: Nursing students in Ardabil exhibit a high prevalence of suicidal ideation, with gender, marital status, mental health history, and psychiatric medication use identified as significant predictors.

 Keywords: